 MTM4712: Veterinary Acupuncture Level 3

 3.5 credit hours

 This course reviews not only the advanced acupuncture techniques including electro-acupuncture and moxibustion, but also how to approach internal medical diseases using the traditional Chinese medical modality.
 The material in the class introduces case examples showing how to put everything together in order to diagnose and treat liver and renal diseases, behavior and skin problems, as well as gastrointestinal, cardiovascular, and respiratory disorders.
 Students learn a systematic approach to the principles and practices of TCVM.
 Emphasis is placed on clinical application in all aspects of Five Element disorders and reproductive and endocrine diseases.
 Students are taught management of real-world clinical cases, tools and methods of how to promote TCVM and integrate it into daily practice.
-(Prerequisite or co-requisite: MS0110 and MS0120)
+(Prerequisite or co-requisite: MTM 4710 and MTM 4711)

 2 required courses

 The canine rehabilitation courses provide students with an understanding of canine rehabilitation and sports medicine.
 Students learn both the theoretical aspects of anatomy and the more practical aspects of treatment techniques.

 MIV4111: Canine Rehabilitation Level 1